 Case Study – Donna Hall – Youth Development Manager – The Hunslet Club

-Today, Donna is a central figure at The Club overseeing our many youth projects including Youth Club and Activity.
+Today, Donna is a central figure at The Club overseeing our many youth projects including Youth Club and Activity Camp.
 Donna started her journey at the Club as a volunteer.
-Here is her story
+Here is her story:

 “I first started coming to the club as a young member.
 I had 2 older brothers who came to do boxing and I would tag along and do youth club.
 I also remember going on the camping trips and having a great time.

 In 2004 the Club advertised for paid support workers.
 I was unsuccessful in my application due to a lack of experience working with children and young people.
 I knew this was what I wanted to do so I asked if I could do some voluntary work at the Club.
 I started doing 15 hours a week on a voluntary basis.
 At the time I was a single parent with a young child and unemployed claiming benefits to survive.

 I realised straight away that I loved helping out at the Club.
 I started helping out in the DJ sessions and when this function expanded I ended up volunteering 5 full days a week helping out in all areas of the daytime education provision.